marty90/DPMon/README.md

 ## Pre-requisites

-DPMon is a Python package and needs the following packages: `diffprivlib pandas numpy`.
+DPMon is a Python package and needs the following packages: `diffprivlib pandas numpy pandasql`.
 Moreover, when operating on Spark, it is necessary to pass a `pyspark.sql.SparkSession` object as a Spark entrypoint

 ## Supported data format